varunkumargande/one-line-story-game/README.md

 To Implement I need an additional day.

 **Content Translation Framework:**
 Enabling translation support for whole content.
+Asap 40% of data is translatable

 **ChatGPT Interaction API:**
 The API is prepared but pending integration.
 Need 1 more day.